Joanna-Khek/free_music_esplanade_news/README.md

 ### 2. Telegram Bot

-- I buily a telegram bot that takes in the newly scraped data and compares with the past data stored in the database.
+- I built a telegram bot that takes in the newly scraped data and compares with the past data stored in the database.
 The bot will return only those newly added performances under the "MUSIC" category.
 ![screenshot](https://user-images.githubusercontent.com/53141849/173495469-371306a9-5e49-4e02-bd89-0b483b2b404c.png)

 ### 3. Deployment